iamitshri/aws-exam-prep/README.md

 ## During Exam

-- Eliminate wrong answers
+- Eliminate wrong answers.
+- When choosing best way to do something, see if aws is pointing you to use their latest service compared to the older alternative.
 - When in doubt, mark for review and come back later, dont spent more time in one question.
-- Sysops Each question has almost 80 seconds (60 question in 80 minutes)

 ### Resources